A new Concussion/Brain Injury

-As well as the severity and type of injury, the age and general health of a person, and many other factors, can have an impact on how well they recover.
-Diet and lifestyle influence healing and it is recommended you speak to your doctor or a nutritionist about things you can do to help yourself.
+As well as the severity and type of injury, the age and general health of a person, and many other factors, can impact how well they recover.
+Diet and lifestyle influence healing, and you should speak to your doctor or a nutritionist about things you can do to help yourself.
 Also, we have a ‘Positive Health’ section to support your understanding of how your lifestyle choices can support healing.

-We recommend getting in touch with the Child Brain Injury Trust or another specialised organisation if your child has been hurt.
+We recommend contacting the Child Brain Injury Trust or another specialised organisation if your child has been hurt.

 Children’s brains are more ‘plastic’ and better able to rewire.
 However, this knowledge mustn’t set an expectation.
-A child can struggle into adulthood, and they need careful observation and support throughout their educational years.
+A child can struggle into adulthood and need careful observation and support throughout their educational years.

 Watch out for hormonal changes or imbalance.
 Damage to the pituitary gland can be a contributing factor in depression.
 Children and young adults are also more susceptible to mental health problems when they are under pressure sitting tests and exams.

 It is essential to listen to children and to help them describe their struggles.
 Sometimes children stop telling adults how they feel because they don’t think they are understood.

 Possible pitfalls to be aware of:

 - Staff levels in many emergency rooms are more skeletal during the weekend.
 These shortages can exacerbate problems with being given a diagnosis, assessment, advice or treatment.
 If you are in any doubt about a diagnosis, worsening symptoms or the information provided, either see your GP or return to the A&E department